up42/docs/source/FAQ/index.rst

 Frequently Asked Questions
 =================================

-This section provides the answers to some frequentlz asked questions.
+This section provides the answers to some frequently asked questions.
 They are organized according to the topic being addressed.

 .. toctree::